kiehozero/data-representation-assignment/README.md

 ### Requirements

-- Create a Web application in Flask that has a RESTful API, the application should link to one or more database tables.
-- Create the web pages that can consume the API.
-I.e. performs CRUD operations on the data.
+Create a Web application in Flask that has a RESTful API, the application should link to one or more database tables.
+Also create the web pages that can consume the API, i.e. performs CRUD operations on the data.

 ### Assessment strategy